Rideout Trauma Center

 Unlike most medical emergencies, traumas occur suddenly and without warning.
 Swift response by trained trauma specialists can spell the difference between life and death.
 Rideout Regional Medical Center was designated a Level III Trauma Center in 2001, by the Sierra-Sacramento Valley Emergency Medical Services Agency, (S-SVEMSA), the Joint Powers Agency responsible for EMS planning, certification and implementation of Emergency Medical Services in ten northern California counties.
 It is a critical part of the emergency medical services system for the North Valley, and as a designated base hospital is empowered to direct EMTs and ambulances to the best facility for each patient's unique situation.
 Trauma patients in the counties of Yuba, Sutter, Colusa, Nevada and parts of Butte and Placer Counties as well can be transported to and treated at Rideout within the so-called Golden Hour, those first 60 to 90 minutes that are so critical to preventing death and preserving brain function, heart muscle and, ultimately, the patient's quality of life after recovery.
-Rideout's Emergency Department, the entry point for most trauma victims, handles about 55,000 visits annually.
+Rideout's Emergency Department, the entry point for most trauma victims, handles more than 60,000 visits annually.

 Rideout's multidisciplinary trauma team includes Board-certified specialists in emergency medicine, anesthesiology, trauma surgery, orthopedics, cardiothoracic and neurosurgery, specialized nursing staff, radiology, lab, intensive care and physical rehabilitation, all working together using proven treatment protocols that comply with the standards of the American College of Surgeons, the national organization that oversees the verification of trauma centers across the U.S. These specialists are on call 24/7 to treat even severe brain and spinal cord injuries, which put victims at particularly high risk for death or serious -- even permanent -- impairment to their cognitive or motor functions.